The Evolution of the Shield

-The future development of Active Protection Systems will be enabled by advances in sensors, software, materials, and smarter, more innovative munitions, and delivery systems.
+Future Active Protection Systems will be enabled by advances in sensors, software, materials, and smarter, more innovative munitions, and delivery systems.

-- Stoppping, deflecting or entangling drones
+- Stopping, deflecting or entangling drones

 - Stopping, impeding, or deflecting bullets